sponnet/peepin/README.md

 - a running IPFS daemon on localhost (https://ipfs.io/docs/install/)
 - an Ethereum node with websocket support ( run Parity / geth ) or use Infura (discouraged because centralized)

+Pro Tip: check https://dappnode.io/ for a free (as in hassle-free) linux image that includes all of the above !

 ## Installation

 ```